daljitdokal/git-standards/Truck-Based-Development.md

 - **Document key decisions** – Keep an internal wiki or markdown files updated.
 - **Keep the `main` branch stable** – Feature development happens in branches.

-## Getting Help
-If you have questions, check the project README, internal documentation, or reach out to the team in Slack/Teams.
 ```